Galileo88/Galileos-Planet-Pack/README.md

 * Clouds do not show up in main menu.
 Just a small bug with Kopernicus. not a big deal.
 Nothing is broken.

 * Scatterer does not show in main menu.
 Again, normal.
 Nothing is broken.

+* Sometimes KSC will appear flooded.
+This is normal and also because of Scatterer.
+Nothing is boken.

 * Mac and Linux Version uses quite a bit of ram.
 Its either this, or have pinstripey planets and not be able to use this planet pack.
 Sorry.